thru performance and writing

 - to develop original work by artists for audiences.

 a world premiere play about men who buy

 Proceeds will benefit THE DREAMCATCHER FOUNDATION

-CRISIS CENTERS for sex trafficked girls and women in Chicago.
+CRISIS DROP-IN CENTER for sex trafficked girls in Chicago.

 AN ORIGINAL THEATRICAL PRODUCTION ON

 SEX TRAFFICKING IN CHICAGOLAND